ballerina-platform/module-ballerina-http/docs/spec/spec.md

 ##### 2.3.4.3.
 Query parameter

-The query param is a URL parameter which is available as a resource method parameter and it's not associated with any annotation or additional detail.
+The query param is a URL parameter which is available as a resource method parameter and it's not associated with any annotation or additional detail unless any default payload param is defined.
 This parameter is not compulsory and not ordered.
 The type of query param are as follows

 ```ballerina
 type BasicType boolean|int|float|decimal|string|map<json>|enum;